= Terrestrial and o = International terrestrial events in local time;

 NET 2026 — James Webb Space Telescope, Sun-Earth L2 Lagrange Point: Planned end to 5-year primary mission; spacecraft expected to operate for at least another 5 years.

-★ NET 2026 — SpaceX, Launch Falcon Heavy / Astrobotic Griffin Lander, TBD: Astrobotic Griffin to attempt to land near Moon South Pole landing with commercial payloads, and carry satellites to cislunar space.
+★ NET 2026 — SpaceX, Launch Falcon Heavy / Astrobotic Griffin Lander Mission 2, TBD: Astrobotic Griffin planned to carry satellites to cislunar space and take commercial payloads to landing near Moon South Pole.

 Jan 4-8 — American Astronomical Society, Phoenix AZ: 247th Meeting of the AAS; at Phoenix Convention Center.